 Adam lived to be 130 years old and begat Seth.
 Before the birth of Seth, Cain and Abel had enough time to grow up and cultivate the ground.
 This rules out anyone who says that each day of creation was a thousand, or even a hundred years long.
 The best they can do is say that each day was 33 years long.
 But there are plant varieties that need insects and birds and other animals to germinate, sprout, and generally survive.
 More than a few literal days without animals would have guaranteed that there was no vegetation left by the time the animals were created.
 Until the vegetation germinated, what did Adam have to eat?
 A normal human can go three days without food quite comfortably.
 What about the animals?
 Hummingbirds have to eat every couple minutes.
 The food had to be available.

 The chapter division we currently have was not in the original manuscripts of the Bible.
 Genesis chapter two starts in the wrong place.
 You can see that Genesis 2:1 starts off by talking about the seventh day, the sabbath, and God resting.
 Anyone could be forgiven for thinking that the rest of Genesis 2, from verse 4 onward, are talking about events after the seventh day of rest.
 If you start Genesis 1:1 and Genesis 2:4 together, then you see they run in parallel perfectly.
-The two chapters should have been divided better, but they weren't, so this detail is important to keep track of.
+The two chapters should have been divided better.

 Adam was created on day three.
 On day six, Man was created in God's image.
 Or was he?
 The Hebrew word translated "make" in the King James Bible can also read "finish".
 Let us look at the verse again: